Jim Harrison: Nature poetry

-Harrison bibliographies and interviews
+Harrison bibliographies, biographies, and interviews

 In 2009, University of Nebraska Press published Jim Harrison: A Comprehensive Bibliography, 1964–2008, an illustrated guide to Harrison's published works, edited by Gregg Orr and Beef Torrey, with an introduction by Robert DeMott, which contains more than 1600 citations of writing by and about Harrison.
 Many of Harrison's papers are housed at Grand Valley State University in Allendale, Michigan.

 Harrison was interviewed in 2004 in Paris by François Busnel, and was asked how he explained the success of his novel, True North, in the United States where his previous books were not successful.
 Harrison replied, "The age, undoubtedly!
 Or a proof that America loves France, since it is said often over there that I am the most French of the American writers."

 Many of Harrison's interviews between 1976 and 1999 are collected in the book, Conversations with Jim Harrison, edited by Robert DeMott, published by the University Press of Mississippi, 2002.
 Harrison discusses his poetry in an extensive interview in Five Points Magazine.

+Todd Goddard's Devouring Time: Jim Harrison, A Writer's Life, the first full-length biography of Harrison, was published on November 4, 2025, by Blackstone Publishing.